gtag('config', 'UA-143572265-1');

 The spiral chain of the back of the body include, the erector spinae (main back of spine muscles) the thoracolumbar fascia (a band of tissue connecting the upper back to the lower back), the rhomboids (inner shoulder blades) and the splenius capitis (a muscle which attaches to our skull).

-Without the muscles listed above, we would not be able to keep our trunk steady.
+Without the muscles listed above, we would not be able to have control over our breathing techniques for running

 This chain, functions by stabilising the body at rest.
 Muscles involved include, the calf muscles, the hamstrings, the hip flexors, the quadratus lumborum and the erector spinae (which you already know as the back of spine muscles)